spacechimplives/zaplog-wordpress-plugin/README.md

 ### License

-The plugin is licensed under the GPL v2 or later.
-A copy of the license is included in the root of the plugin’s directory.
-The file is named `LICENSE`.
+The plugin is licensed under the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/blob/master/zaplog/trunk/LICENSE.txt">GPL v2 or later</a>.

 ## Credits